-Founded in 1902, the Audubon Society of Portland is one of the oldest conservation organizations in the nation.
-It promotes the understanding, enjoyment and protection of native birds, other wildlife and their habitats through its conservation and environmental education programs, its 150-acre Nature Sanctuary and Nature Store in northwest Portland, and its Wildlife Care Center.
+Founded in 1902, Portland Audubon is one of the oldest conservation organizations in the nation.
+It promotes the understanding, enjoyment and protection of native birds, other wildlife and their habitats through its conservation and environmental education programs, its 172-acre Nature Sanctuary and Nature Store in northwest Portland, and its Wildlife Care Center.
 The organization has played a key role in some of Oregon’s most important environmental achievements, including the enactment of the nation’s first state law protecting wild birds; the protection of the state’s first wildlife refuges at Three Arch Rocks, Malheur and Klamath; and the listing of the northern spotted owl under the federal Endangered Species Act.

 The Feral Cat Coalition of Oregon's mission is to improve the welfare and reduce the population of feral and stray cats through spay/neuter programs and education.